-The species common names should be treated in the same way as botanical names.
+Species common names are considered as botanical names.

 The use of the genus, the species Latin name or the common name of the species is not acceptable in the denominations of varieties of that species or belonging to the same UPOV crop sector, the UPOV crop sectors being agricultural crops, ornamentals and forestry species, vegetables and fruits.